 Payment and Cancellation Policies

-Reservations must be paid in full or guaranteed by a purchase order at least 2 weeks in advance of the program.
+Reservations must be paid in full or guaranteed by a purchase order at least 30 days after the program takes place.
 Checks, money orders, or credit cards are also accepted.
-Reservations are subject to cancellation if payment is not received 2 weeks in advance.

 Cancellations made up to 72 hours prior to your scheduled program will be refunded (less a $25 administrative fee.)
 The $25 administrative fee is waived if you reschedule.
 If a cancellation is made less than 72 hours before the scheduled program, no refund will be issued.